linben/dcos-toolbox/alicloud/README.md

 1. Login to bootstrap node
 2. Create install bundle using the appropriate `config.yaml`
-3. Copy files to Aliyun Object Storage
+3. Copy files to Aliyun Object Storage Service
 4. Update ROS to use new bootstrap location

 **Installing Aliyun OSS Command**